Baby Hairs: What Are They? Causes And 3 Tips To Style

 - Cut the edges

 Baby hairs are thin, wispy hairs that sit around your hairline.
 A short anagen (hair growth) phase is the main cause of baby hairs.
-As they have a different texture, styling these short hair strands is tough.
+As they have a different texture, styling and trying to tame your baby hair can be a tough task.
 But using the right tools and techniques can help you manage them.
 Using a hair gel or hair wax, blow-drying the baby hairs, and using hair spray hairs may help you manage your baby hairs.
 If you want to get rid of these hairs, try to wax the hairline, cut the edges, or consider laser hair removal.

 Frequently Asked Questions